Sharklet Central Venous Catheter (CVC)

-Sharklet uses micropattern alone – no antibiotics or chemicals – to control bacterial biofilm and prevent platelet adhesion and activation.
+Sharklet uses micropattern alone – no chemicals – to control bacterial biofilm and prevent platelet adhesion and activation.

 Catheter-related bloodstream infections are associated with 28,000 deaths in the United States every year.
 The presence of a venous catheter often causes blood clots, beginning with platelet adhesion and activation and ultimately causing deadly clots and embolisms.
 Treatments with drugs, while effective, can be associated with resistance and contamination.